atom/atom/script/vsts/README.md

 This folder contains build configuration and scripts for automating Atom's release pipeline using [Visual Studio Team Services](https://azure.microsoft.com/en-us/services/visual-studio-team-services/).
-VSTS allows us to leverage mutli-phase builds to generate Atom installation packages on Windows, macOS, and Linux and then publish a new release automatically once the build completes successfully.
+VSTS allows us to leverage [multi-phase jobs](https://github.com/Microsoft/vsts-agent/blob/master/docs/preview/yamlgettingstarted-jobs.md) to generate Atom installation packages on Windows, macOS, and Linux and then publish a new release automatically once the build completes successfully.

 ## Nightly Release Build

-Our scheduled nightly release uses a [multi-phase job](https://github.com/Microsoft/vsts-agent/blob/master/docs/preview/yamlgettingstarted-jobs.md) to automatically generate Atom Nightly installation packages and then publish them to GitHub and atom.io.
+Our scheduled nightly release uses a mutli-phase job to automatically generate Atom Nightly installation packages and then publish them to GitHub and atom.io.

 The [Atom Nightly build definition](https://github.visualstudio.com/Atom/_build/index?context=mine&path=%5C&definitionId=1&_a=completed) is configured with the [`nightly-release.yml`](nightly-release.yml) file.
 More